CaioFPeres/SkyChunksAndSkyIslands/README.md

 java -Xmx4096M -Xms4096M -jar paper-1.16.4.jar

 Just create a txt file and rename it with start.bat for example, and set the amount of RAM you think its good.
 On the command above i set 4096 mb.
 I tested it with 1024 mb and it can run, but sometimes can crash or give OutOfMemory exception.
+After creating the .bat, just execute it and the server will start.

 You should need a good CPU also, but i think thats not a must.
 Just wait and it shall do it.
 The first run is the worst, then after that new chunk loading is not that high.
 Wait a little to join the server.
 After "done" message, wait until your fans calm down lol